nancchan/saas-customer-onboarding-business-systems/README.md

 - 16 unique customer records remained
 - One customer record contained a missing phone value, which was retained as `NULL`

-The cleaned dataset was then prepared for Salesforce processing, SQL investigation, reporting, and UAT.
+The cleaned dataset was then prepared for Salesforce processing, SQL investigation, reporting, Business BI, and UAT.

 ## Business Analysis Focus